 A special thank you goes out to Mrs. Deborah Aguiar-Vélez of Eschuchame for allowing me to cite her and her materials in this piece.
 Thank you for taking the time to read this post.
 If you’ve found value here and think it would benefit others, please share it and or leave a comment.
 To receive all of the most up to date content from the Big Words Blog Site, subscribe using the subscription box in the right hand column in this post and throughout the site.
 Please visit my YouTube channel entitled, Big Discussions76.
-Lastly follow me on Twitter at @BWArePowerful, and at the Big Words Blog Site Facebook page.
+Lastly follow me on Twitter at @BWArePowerful, on Instagram at @anwaryusef76, and at the Big Words Blog Site Facebook page.
 While my main areas of focus are Education, STEM and Financial Literacy, there other blogs/sites I endorse which can be found on that page of my site.